saildot4k/Crystal-Chip-R34-v3/readme.txt

         - Changed scripts to allow apps to be installed when booted from recovery cd.

         - Changed scripts to only show options for chip installed!
-IE no more seeing DFFS options on CC 1.0 and 1.1.
-1.2 no longer shows remove dffs:/BM
+IE no more seeing DFFS options on CC 1.X no longer show dffs options in Firmware Manager

         - Changed scripts so that FW choices are only applicable to the chip installed.
               IE CC1.0-1.2 can choose BM run point, CC2.0 DFFS only.